google/closure-compiler-npm/README.md

 [main repository](https://github.com/google/closure-compiler/).

 ## Getting Started
-*Closure-compiler requires java to be installed and in the path.*
+*This package requires java to be installed and in the path.* Looking for a version that does not require java?
+See [google-closure-compiler-js](https://github.com/google/closure-compiler-js).

 If you are new to [Closure-Compiler](https://developers.google.com/closure/compiler/), make sure to read and understand the